 Air Medical Helicopters

 Rowan County is served by air medical helicopters from regional Level I trauma centers at Wake Forest University Baptist Medical Center in Winston-Salem and Carolinas Medical Center in Charlotte.
 Both flight services work in concert with each other to provide rapid transport of critically ill or injured individuals from local hospitals and incident scenes across the county to the respective trauma center.

-The EMS Division actively participates in regional EMS advisory committees, coordinated and hosted by both trauma centers, to provide coordination in overall trauma planning to the county and region.
+The EMS Division actively participates in EMS RACs, coordinated and hosted by both trauma centers, to provide coordination in overall trauma planning to the county and region.
 The Triad RAC is coordinated through three trauma centers of Baptist Hospital, Moses Cone Hospital and High Point Regional Hospital.
 The Metrolina RAC is coordinated through Carolinas Medical Center in Charlotte.